Skip to main content

 31. Analyze grammatical tenses in a Timeline

-A particularity of French grammar are conjugations and multiple tenses, items that many French learners have difficulty with.
-What is important here is that they keep track.
-A timeline widget, as in the example below, can help with this.
+A particular challenge of French grammar is verb conjugation and the use of multiple tenses, which many French learners find difficult to master.
+What is important here is that students can keep track of tense usage.
+A timeline widget, as in the example below, can help students better understand how different tenses are used to describe time.
+This activity supports French grammar learning in a visual and contextualized way.

 32. Study irregular forms with Flash Cards